thingsboard/thingsboard.github.io/docs/edge/faq.md

 With ThingsBoard Edge, you can connect your on-site devices to ThingsBoard Edge, that is installed on-site as well, instead of direct connection to ThingsBoard cloud and get next benefits:
 - **Local deployment and storage**<br>
-*Process and store data from edge (local) devices without active connection to the cloud.
+*Process and store data from edge (local) devices without connection to the cloud.
 Push updates to the cloud once connection restored.*
 - **Traffic filtering**<br>
 *Filter data from edge (local) devices on the ThingsBoard Edge service and push to cloud only subset of the data for further processing or storage.*
 - **Local alarms**<br>